itsMapleLeaf/aspects3/app/rulebook.md

 - 2 fatigue: to reroll a die (only once)
 - 2 fatigue: for an additional combat action (once per round)

+## Resting

+- Resting allows you to heal hits and fatigue, one each per in-game hour.

 ## Actions

 Actions are the player's primary medium of interaction

 Some actions may require a dice roll, such as a skill check or an aspect check, which determines how well you do.

+### Attacks

+Attacks are a specific kind of action with the intent to damage another character.
+With the appropriate justification, they can be made with any skill.
+Successful attack checks will deal either 1 hit or 1 fatigue, depending on the manner of attack.
+For example, physical attacks like Strike or Shoot would deal 1 hit.
+Scaring someone into a corner or weakening their morale would deal 1 fatigue.

 ## Comeback

 Players earn 1 comeback point when failing a roll.
 They can spend any number of them to reduce a roll’s result.
 They cannot use a comeback point on the same roll that gave it to them.
+Comeback points return to 0 at the end of a session.

 ## Skills